-Starting as a beginner to becoming a successful photographer is a long process.
-The learning begins with mastering essential photography skills like camera handling, shooting photos in a suitable composition, and doing wonders with post-processing editing.
+Transitioning from a beginner to a successful photographer is a lengthy journey.
+The learning process starts with mastering fundamental photography skills such as camera handling, capturing photos with a suitable composition, and excelling in post-processing editing.

 Basic photography skills to know before taking photos